unic0rn9k/slas/README.md

 </div>

-Provides statically allocated vector, matrix and tensor types, for interfacing with blas/blis, in a performant manor, using cows (Copy On Write).
+Provides statically allocated vector, matrix and tensor types, for interfacing with blas/blis, in a performant manor, using copy-on-write (aka cow) behaviour.

 ### Example
 **General note:** The `StaticCowVec` type implements `deref` and `deref_mut`, so any method implemented for `[T;LEN]` is also implemented for `StaticCowVec`.